ryukau/VSTPlugins/docs/manual/SyncSawSynth/SyncSawSynth_en.md

 :   Modulation from MIDI note number to feedback.
 Range is -1.0 to 1.0.

 ## Change Log
+- 0.1.21
+  - Fixed the condition of acceptable channel count.
+This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.20
   - Added custom font options for `style.json`.
 - 0.1.19